Ancestral Healing, & Mental Health: The Water Has Called Us Home - Charleston South Carolina

 Description

 For people of African ancestry, healing has never been a solitary or purely medical act.
-Long before the creation of Western psychology, African societies maintained sophisticated, community-grounded systems for assessing psychological health, understanding the roots of illness, and facilitating restoration, systems in which the individual was understood not in isolation, but as an expression of a relationship to family, community, ancestry, and to the living world.
+Long before the creation of Western psychology, African societies maintained sophisticated, community-grounded systems for assessing psychological health, understanding the roots of illness, and facilitating restoration.

 Why Charleston?
 Why Now?

-Charleston, South Carolina is not simply a geographic location, it is a threshold.
+Charleston, South Carolina is not simply a geographic location; it is a threshold.
 For many, it is the other side of the door of no return.
 The year 2026 marks the quincentennial, 500 years since the earliest documented arrival of Africans on the Carolina coast and the recorded resistance of Africans in the Georgetown region.
-This anniversary is not merely historical; it is an invitation to reckon and to remember.
-It is a sign that the water has called us home.

 Gadsden's Wharf, a short distance from our gathering site, served as the primary port of entry during the final decades of the Trans-Atlantic trafficking of African people.
-Between 1670 and 1808, more than 260,000 Africans arrived through Charleston, representing approximately 40% of all those forcibly brought to North America (International African American Museum, 2023).
 The weight of that history lives in the land, the water, the people, and the cultural practices that endured despite every effort to extinguish them.

 We are here to reframe and decolonize the work.
-We believe that genealogy is ancestral work.
+Genealogy is ancestral work.
 Ancestral work is healing work.
 Healing work, done in community and rooted in cultural truth, is the foundation of psychological liberation.

 What to Expect

-Join us for a week of community dialogue, presentations, continuing education sessions, tours, community activities, visits to the International African American Museum, the Avery Research Center, Sullivan's Island, and an Gullah Geechee heritage site providing a true narrative history.
-Participants will experience creative engagement and deep immersion in the Gullah Geechee cultural and healing traditions that have quietly sustained African American psychological well-being for generations.
+Join us for a week of community dialogue, presentations, continuing education sessions, tours, community activities, and deep immersion in the Gullah Geechee cultural and healing traditions that have quietly sustained African American psychological well-being for generations.

-Whether you come as a community member, therapist, researcher, genealogist, cultural practitioner, or simply as a African descendant seeking wholeness, there is a place for you here.
+Whether you come as a community member, therapist, researcher, genealogist, cultural practitioner, or simply as an African descendant seeking wholeness, there is a place for you here.

-Our closing night features a walk-through culinary history as we honor Gullah Chefs whose skills helped to lay the foundation for American cuisine.
-Travel with us back in time as we taste the West and Central African flavors that became central to the American foods that we eat today.
-This culminating experience is all about the food and the history behind the powerful Gullah chefs that brought it forward.
+Our closing night gala honors Gullah chefs whose skills helped lay the foundation for American cuisine.
+This culinary history experience centers the West and Central African flavors that became central to the American foods we eat today.

 Agenda